 - Expand network adapters, Right-click on installed WiFi Adapter driver select uninstall.

 - Press ok To confirm the driver uninstallation.

 - Restart windows to completely uninstall the driver.

-Also you can update your network adapter driver manually by going to the manufacturer’s website for it, and searching for the most recent correct driver for it.
+You can also update your network adapter driver manually by going to the manufacturer’s website for it and searching for the most recent correct driver for it.

 Tweaking the Power options

 Still, need help?
 Let’s tweak power options, “Disallow the Computer to Turn Off this Device to Save Power.”

 - Press Windows + R, type ncpa.cpl and ok to open Network connection window.